 If you’re seeking a pretty flowering plant that grows well in our Colorado landscape, we recommend introducing the Alpine Forget-Me-Not to your landscape.
 This small, but vibrant perennial is a Colorado native, which means it’s well suited to our climate and growing conditions.
-This plant also provides much-loved aesthetic appeal with its true blue blossoms.
+This plant also provides a much-loved aesthetic appeal with its true blue blossoms.

 Let Alpine Forget-Me-Nots Bring Life to Slopes and Rock Gardens